vivachu/slate/source/includes/_users.md

 Parameter | Required | Description
 --------- | ------- | -----------
-token | true |  Firebase token string, included as part of url timeZoneOffset | false |  the local timezone offset as a signed floating point number.
+token | true |  Firebase token string advertiserId | false |  The unique device advertiser id of the mobile handset timeZoneOffset | false |  the local timezone offset as a signed floating point number.
 For example -4.5 is four hours and 30 minutes from GMT.